fr1t2/fr1t2-blog/_posts/home-automate/2023-02-09-RoomAssistant_Furnace.md

 ---

+## Furnace Raspi Overview

 HVAC control through Home Assistant thanks to a Raspberry Pi and [Room Assistant](https://www.room-assistant.io/).

 <!--more-->

-Raspi model B used as a room controller and extension of the home assistant installation.
-This one is located in my furnace connected to the interface to control the fan, heat and AC for the furnace.

-## Overview

 The furnace controller is one of my favorite and most used integrations so far.

+This one is located in my furnace connected to the interface to control the fan, heat and AC for the furnace through some 5v relays and a Raspi model B.

 ### Wiring

 Wiring diagram for the furnace control devices and connections.

 {% include gallery %}{: .align-center }

 Not too difficult or complex, though when combined with multiple temperature sensors around the house the functionality is unmatched.